 Sheep without a shepherd.
 Geese without a leash.
 I mean seriously, who was in charge of that particular flock of geese this last Friday morning?
 Which one had the bright idea to stroll through rushing rush hour traffic and led all the rest into harm’s way?
 For that matter, where did they think they were going?
 There is neither grass nor water in the median at that point in the highway.
 Only a cement barrier waited them on the other side.
 Without a doubt, they were only going to have to find their way back the way they had come.
 But perhaps even more than that, why were they walking in the first place?
 I mean, geese can fly, after all!

 I know it is always insulting to compare animals or in this case, fowl, to human beings.
 And yet, in the moments that followed, once my heart rate slowed and I realized I had avoided near disaster both in front of me from those meandering geese and behind me from traffic which fortunately was able to brake as well, I continued to think about those geese.
 And it is so that I found myself feeling a little badly for them.
 For while it is so that they have adapted (many would say a little too well) to human population centers, they are still no match for car or truck traffic during rush hour.
-Or any other time for that matter.
+Or at any other time for that matter.

-Indeed, perhaps this is something like what Jesus witnessed when he looked out at the crowds and had compassion for them so long ago.
-For I expect he saw people wandering into harm’s way in all kinds of ways, many of them (like those geese) perhaps completely oblivious to the danger they were putting themselves (and others) in.
+Indeed, perhaps this is something like what Jesus experienced when he looked out at the crowds and had compassion for them so long ago.
+For oh, I expect he saw people wandering into harm’s way in all kinds of ways, many of them (like those geese) perhaps completely oblivious to the danger they were putting themselves (and others) in.
 He must have — he must still — look at us and wonder just what it is we are thinking or whose ‘bird brain’ idea it was to do whatever it is we are doing which likely could harm ourselves as well as anyone else who finds herself careening down the highway having to violently brake to avoid the impending disaster our thoughtless, self-centered, sinful behavior has made far too likely.
 Perhaps Jesus finds his heart in his throat sometimes, too — only not for fear for his own safety, but for ours.
 All of ours.

 And yes, while it is, without a doubt, insulting to compare fowl to human beings, it is worth noting that Jesus still sees all of us ‘clueless fowl’ as worth saving — as part of a harvest of plenty which God yearns to bring home.
 And it is worth noting that he calls you and me to be part of this marvelous effort to bring a word of good news which will ensure not only the safety but the profound well-being of all those whose choices sometimes result in God’s heart being in God’s throat.
 And it seems to me as well that it is worth noting, that Jesus’ response was not one of anger, but of compassion.
 And so must ours be as we heed his urging to go and share words of promise as we go out as “laborers into the harvest” bringing healing and hope.
 So must ours be.